igvteam/igv-webapp/index.md

 ### Session files
-To save a file that contains the state of the current IGV session, click on the `Session` dropdown menu and select `Save`.
-In the dialog that pops up, you can set the name of the file.
-As noted in the dialog, the filename must have the .json suffix, or it will not be recognized as a session file when later loaded into IGV-Web.
+To save a file that contains the state of the current IGV session, click on the `Session` dropdown menu, select `Save`, and enter a filename into the dialog that pops up.
+The filename must have the .json suffix, or it will not be recognized as a session file when later loaded into IGV-Web.
 Depending on your web browser settings, the file will be saved to your default downloads folder or you will be prompted to specify a destination folder.

 You can share your session with others, for example by emailing it to them, or copying the saved file to a shared file system, or uploading it to Dropbox, Google Drive, or a web server.